-Val Mulkerns was born in Dublin in 1925.
-After a stint living outside Ireland, she began to write and worked as an associate editor and theatre critic of The Bell, a famed Irish literary review founded by Sean O’Faolain.
+Renowned Irish author Val Mulkerns was born on 14th February 1925 and died on 10 March 2018 in her native Dublin.
+As a young woman, she worked as an associate editor and theatre critic of The Bell, a famed Irish literary review founded by Sean O’Faolain.
 Her two early novels were A Time Outworn (1951), and A Peacock Cry (1954).
 While raising a family in the decade that followed, she became a regular columnist with The Evening Press, and in 1978 she wrote Antiquities (André Deutsch), the first of three acclaimed collections of short stories.

 For more, see: www.valmulkerns.com